Contamination control: Sticky mats

 Studies by 3M show that over 80% of contamination enters the cleanroom through entrances and exits, mostly at or near floor level.
 To combat this problem, suitable flooring systems are used that effectively attract, retain and inhibit the growth of viable organisms.
 Studies show that the most effective type of flooring system is one of polymer composition.

 Polymer mats are particularly effective due to their suppleness as they allow for more contact with serrations on shoes and wheels and can accommodate more particles while still remaining effective.
 An electrostatic potential adds to the effectiveness of this type of contamination control as it enables particles to be retained until the flooring is cleaned.
 This method of attracting and retaining particles is more effective than mats with an active adhesive coating which needs to be peeled and is often not as supple.
 As long as the tack level of the mat is greater than the donor's (such as a foot or a wheel), the contamination touching the surface will be removed.
 Very high tack surfaces pose a contamination threat because they are prone to pulling off overshoe protection.
 Polymeric flooring is produced to ensure a higher level of tackiness than the surfaces it comes into contact with, without causing discomfort and potentially damaging 'stickiness'.

 Copper alloy surfaces

-Copper-alloy surfaces have intrinsic properties which effectively and quickly destroy microbes and they are being installed in healthcare facilities and in a subway transit system as a protective public health measure in addition to regular cleaning.
+Copper alloy surfaces have intrinsic properties that effectively and quickly destroy microbes.
+They are being installed in healthcare facilities and a subway transit system as a protective public health measure in addition to regular cleaning.
 The United States Environmental Protection Agency (EPA) has approved the registration of 355 different antibacterial copper alloys that kill E. coli O157:H7, methicillin-resistant Staphylococcus aureus (MRSA), Staphylococcus, Enterobacter aerogenes, and Pseudomonas aeruginosa.
 The EPA has determined that when cleaned regularly, these copper alloy surfaces: